 - You may use red chillies along with garlic and garnish with coconut (without pepper) as below:

-- I prefer to use coconut oil & coconut meat as the beetroot & coconut pair always works wonder.
+- I prefer to use coconut oil & coconut meat in here as the beetroot & coconut pair works wonder.

-- You can adapt the same recipe with no lentils for making avarakkai (broad beans), vaazhakai (raw banana), or chenai kizhangu (elephant’s foot yam) poriyal.
+- You may adapt this recipe without adding lentils for making poriyal using avarakkai (broad beans), kothavarangai (cluster beans), vaazhakai (raw banana), chenai kizhangu (elephant’s foot yam), etc.